 The heading of this paragraph doesn’t mean that you have to stay six feet from everyone while on the vessel (although, if they aren’t in your immediate household, that’s a great idea).
 It does mean that you want to be careful about beaching your boat right next to someone else’s, or getting within six feet of their boat while on the water.
 Again, the same rules apply: they could have the virus.
 Their boat could have it as well.
 That doesn’t mean you can’t talk to them, nor does it mean that you can’t hang out in the water with them.
 It just means that you and yours are better off maintaining at least six feet of distance at all times.

-Further Safety Protocols, Boat Registration and More
+Further Safety Protocols, Boat Registration, and More

 The above activities may seem like a lot right now, but over time, they might be enveloped into just more safety actions that as boat owners we see as part of a boat ride.
 Hopefully, soon, all of these actions will be unnecessary.
 One thing that won’t be unnecessary: registering your boat.
 At our site, you’ll be able to register your boat at any time from practically anywhere.
-Plenty of our customers have actually done so while out on their boats.
+Plenty of our customers has actually done so while out on their boats.
 You can soak up summer’s rays and get your documentation done.
 If you have any further questions, you can reach us at (800) 419-9569.